Xomega-Net/Xomega.Docs/docs/framework/blazor/grid.md

              HeaderText="Online"></XGridColumn>
 ```

-Note that the `HeaderText` value that you specify will be used as is, and not translated to the current language.
-If you need to localize that text then you can do it manually by injecting a `ResourceManager` and using it to resolve the label, as shown below.
+Note that the `HeaderText` value you specify will be used as is and not translated to the current language.
+If you need to localize that text, you can do it manually by injecting a `ResourceManager` and using it to resolve the label, as shown below.

 ```razor
 <!-- highlight-next-line -->